JohannesDeml/Unity-ios-touch-input-stuttering/README.md

 | 2 | Noticable stuttering       |
 | 3 | Frequent stuttering        |

+### Additional Tests
+* Tested with Unity 5.5.1p1
+* Tested with XCode 8.2.1, 8.3 beta 2

 ## How to reproduce?

 * Clone the project
-* set Build Target to iOS, rlease and not development build
+* set Build Target to iOS and release, disable development build
+* Build & Run Project
 * Install the app
+* Detach the device from the computer
-* Hit the do nothing key until you see stuttering
+* Hit the **Do nothing** key until you see stuttering
 * when the cube and sphere are out of sight you can press the red button to reset their position
 * Especially on iPad Pro we found the stuttering quite fast, but it takes some patience and concentration to find them